CudaText-addons/cuda_backup_file/readme/readme.txt

 See the info, by pressing Help button in the Config dialog.

+Authors:
-Author: Andrey Kvichanskiy (kvichans, at forum/github)
+- Andrey Kvichanskiy (kvichans, at forum/github)
+- ildar r. khasanshin (@ildarkhasanshin on GitHub)

 License: MIT